CodeIsaMystic/seo-helper/course/MOBILEOPTIMIZATION.md

 For the "Width" setting, you start out with the width of the viewport being the device width.
 **Make sure the CSS is displaying for a 300px width** as it does to a large screen, that it really zoom out.

-The initial-scale set to 1, control if it zoom out or in...The Maximum and Minimum to prevent and control a zoom IN or OUT.
+The initial-scale set to 1, control if it zoom out or in...The Maximum and Minimum to prevent and control a zoom (IN or OUT).

-The user-scalable is an ON/OFF setting to being able to zoom or not on the device(default yes)
+The **user-scalable** is an ON/OFF setting to being able to zoom or not on the device (default yes)

 > If we want to turn the user experience **to a native app, its necessary to set to OFF**
 > Maybe on certain area on the site but not on the navbar or another UI Component